-Relationships in which at least one partner has OCD can be difficult, both for the person with OCD and the person that loves them.
-Obsessive compulsive disorder can put a lot of strain on a relationship, and in some cases may be centered around the relationship itself.
+Relationships in which at least one partner has Obsessive Compulsive Disorder (OCD) can be difficult, both for the person with OCD and the person that loves them.
+Obsessive compulsive disorder can put a lot of strain on a relationship, and in some cases the anxiety may be centered around the relationship itself.

 Information for Partners and Sufferers

 In this article, we'll go over some brief information on OCD relationships for both partners.
-However, note that these are only the beginning of any OCD treatment.
-If you think you're suffering from OCD – or anxiety at all – make sure you take my anxiety test now.
+However, note that this information should not be used as a replacement for formal OCD treatment.

 rOCD – A Type of OCD